MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/frequently-failed-cases.md

 * [Tab authentication sample in Node](https://github.com/OfficeDev/microsoft-teams-sample-complete-node)
 * [Tab/bot authentication in C#/.NET](https://github.com/OfficeDev/microsoft-teams-sample-complete-csharp)

-## Policy 14.5: — response times
+## Response times must be reasonable

-* **14.5.1 tabs**.
-If a response to an action takes more than three seconds, you must provide a loading message or warning.
+* If a response to an action takes more than three seconds, you must provide a loading message or warning.
-* **14.5.2 bots**.
-A response to a user command must occur within two seconds.
+* A response to a user command must occur within two seconds.
 If longer processing is required, your app must display a typing indicator.
-* **14.5.3 compose extensions**.
-A response to a user command must occur within five seconds.
+* A response to a user command must occur within five seconds.

 > [!TIP]
 > Make sure your app displays a loading indicator when it is taking longer than expected to respond.

-## Policy 14.15.3 — tab content
+## Content in a tab should not have excessive chrome or layered navigation

 * Tabs should provide focused content and avoid needless UI elements.
 In general, this usually refers to unnecessary nested/layered navigation, an extraneous or irrelevant UI next to the content, or any links that take the user to unrelated content.
 For example, here is a tab view that omits navigation menus and only showcases the main content: